 Pair these pages with a frog egg or tadpole hunt.
 Little ones are excited to see what they are learning about outside in the real word.

 Observing frogs, a collection of eggs, and tadpoles at different stages of development are perfect activities for kids.

 Similar to a butterfly, frogs undergo a metamorphosis.
 If conditions are favorable for them to stay in the tad pole stage they will delay developing into an adult frog.

 Before turning into the frog that we are familiar with they grow legs while still in the tad pole stage.
 Back legs first, then front legs.

 The tadpole is then considered a young frog as it develops and looses its gills and grows.
 The young frog, called a froglet completes its metamorphosis turning it into an adult frog.

 Hopefully these free frog coloring pages have inspired you to head outside and explore frogs with your kids.
 Print off a few of these sheets, pack the coloring supplies, and color while observing frogs in real life.

 Extend the Activity

 These sheets were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
 All of these free printable frog coloring pages are for non-commercial use.
+See full disclosure.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com.